 Tenants can sue landlords in Baltimore for wrongful evictions under a number of different legal theories.
 Landlords can be held responsible for breach of contract or fraud if they evict you either without a lawful basis or do not follow the required procedures.
 Landlords cannot turn off your utilities, including gas, electric or hot water while you are still living there, without a court order.
 The process of exercising tenant legal rights for eviction begins with finding an illegal eviction lawyer near me in and around Baltimore or Dundalk.
 You would file a complaint to start the lawsuit.
 Then, there can be a discovery process leading up to a trial.
 The wrongful eviction attorney could question your landlord under oath to establish that they did not follow the law.

 You could be entitled to a variety of damages if your landlord has illegally evicted you.
 Landlords can be made to pay your costs of temporary housing and for any property damage that you suffered when your possessions were moved out of your home.
 Landlords could even be responsible for the emotional distress that you suffered.
 The total amount of damages can be considerable if the claim is handled by an experienced lawyer, such as Whitney, LLP’s eviction lawyers for tenants.

 Illegal Eviction Attorney Near Me in Baltimore, MD

-When your landlord has breached its obligations by unfairly kicking you out of your rental property, you can make them pay damages for wrongful evictions, including for property damage, economic loss, emotional distress and punitive damages.
+When your landlord has breached its obligations by unfairly kicking you out of your rental property, you may be able to make them pay damages for wrongful evictions, including for property damage, economic loss, emotional distress and punitive damages.

 Contact our illegal eviction attorneys helping tenants at Whitney, LLP by calling (410) 583-8000 to schedule your free consultation and learn more about how you can hold the landlord legally accountable for damages.
 We provide help for victims of illegal evictions, and there are no out-of-pocket costs or fees to our eviction clients.